aidenywl/cs2030/README.md

-# cs2030
+# CS2030
-Repository for programs from CS2030: Programming Methodology II
+Repository for programs from CS2030: Programming Methodology II.

+The module page is [here](https://nus-cs2030.github.io/1718-s2/).

 # Highlights